Navigating Two Worlds

 Innovative engagement as an action research project

-N2W is encapsulated within an action research framework, underpinned by the notion of leadership as a social construction.
-The iterative, practical and collaborative nature of action research provides multiple points for reflection, feedback and evaluation during the project and at project completion.
+N2W encapsulated an action research framework, underpinned by the notion of leadership as a social construction.
+The iterative, practical, and collaborative nature of action research provided multiple points for reflection, feedback and evaluation during the project and at project completion.

-It also allows for each key stakeholder groups (AUT SPRINZ, New Zealand Rugby, Auckland Rugby, including Pasifika community members) to be important contributors on all aspects of the project planning, implementation, delivery and evaluation.
-This innovative engagement brings together research and practice, where those most affected by the intended changes are highly engaged in creating change.
-Learning as action and change takes place also provides a rich environment to advance concepts and theory associated with sport leadership, specifically, the social construction of sport leadership and the role of cultural understanding in developing sport leadership.
+It also allowed for each key stakeholder group (AUT SPRINZ, New Zealand Rugby, Auckland Rugby, including Pasifika community members) to be important contributors to all aspects of the project planning, implementation, delivery and evaluation.
+This innovative engagement brought together research and practice, where those most affected by the intended changes were highly engaged in creating change.
+Learning as action and change also provided a rich environment to advance concepts and theories associated with sport leadership, specifically, the social construction of sport leadership and the role of cultural understanding in developing sport leadership.

 Image: N2W particpants: Front row L-R: Karen Skinner, Tutu Taiera, Sierra Keung, Faamoana (Moana) Leilua, Saveatama Eroni Clarke, Nigel Chang, Steve Kidd Second row L-R: Katie Dee, Judy Matai’a, Enroy Talamahinar, Joseph Tuitavake, Vania Wolfgramm, Tracy Atiga, Michael Langley, Gaye Bryham, Lesley Ferkins Third row L-R: Sarah Rennie, Chris Morrison, Wendy Baker, Sandy Thompson, Letticia Jones, Simon Devoy, Mike Hester, Bruno - Puluno Siasau Fourth row L-R: John Kirkup, Stephen Gee, Danny Gautusa, Kevin Senio, Glenn Flavell, Andy Baker, Baruch ter Wal, Vaughan Bridges’